FIELDS: Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision: Related Work

-The 3D Morphable Models (3DMM)~\cite{first3DMM, BaselFace, FLAME, 3DMMsurvey} have demonstrated an ability to disentangle identity-related face shape geometry and emotion-relevant expression detail, thus providing rich, geometry‐aware representations that go beyond the limitations of purely 2D or image space features.
+3DMMs~\cite{first3DMM, BaselFace, FLAME, 3DMMsurvey} provide an interpretable factorization of facial variation into identity-related shape and expression-related deformation, offering geometry-aware representations beyond purely 2D appearance features.
 Recent works leverage 3DMM parameters or intermediate 3D features for emotion recognition and valence-arousal regression from images~\cite{expnet, koujan2020real, 3DMMcontinuous, bejaoui2017fully, 3dexpau,ig3d,emoca,smirk}, demonstrating that 3D facial representations are predictive for affect while being more robust to pose and illumination than 2D appearance alone.
-At the same time, prior studies note that aggressively weighting emotion losses can inflate expressions and introduce artifacts, raising questions about \emph{naturalness} despite higher scores.
-We follow this 3DMM-based line but focus on preserving emotion-rich yet natural expressions.
+At the same time, prior studies~\cite{3Dlip, emoca, spectre} note that aggressively weighting emotion losses can inflate expressions and introduce artifacts, raising questions about \emph{geometric plausibility} despite higher scores.
+We follow this 3DMM-based line and focus on learning affect-informative expression representations for downstream emotion analysis.